What is DFM? Cut Costs and Improve Quality With Design for Manufacturing

 At AMS, we follow a production part approval process (PPAP) which is common in the automotive industry.
 This provides a clear understanding for ourselves and our customers on tolerances during the manufacturing process.
 High tolerance production is not good, as it results in lower yield and higher costs.

-This is a process that is performed during the design process, but also during the tooling and prototype phases.
-Designers and engineers should work together to ease tolerances where possible to increase the manufacturing yield and lower costs.
-This can also result in higher quality by reducing the number of potential defects.
+This is a design phase process, but also present during the tooling and prototype phases.
+Therefore, designers and engineers must work together to ease tolerances.
+This results in increasing manufacturing yields and lower costs.
+Additionally, quality increases because of a reduction in potential defects.

 Our DFM is always complimentary, and therefore no risk to you.
 We would love nothing more than to see how we can build success for your company.